LogoStyleFool: Vitiating Video Recognition Systems via Logo Style Transfer: Acknowledgments

 \section{Acknowledgments}

 The authors thank anonymous reviewers for their feedback that helped improve the paper.
 This work was supported in part by the National Natural Science Foundation of China (61972219), the Overseas Research Cooperation Fund of Tsinghua Shenzhen International Graduate School (HW2021013).
 This work was also supported in part by facilities of Ping An Technology (Shenzhen) Co., Ltd., China, and CSIRO's Data61, Australia.
-Xi Xiao is the corresponding author of this paper.